stefan-hoeck/idris2-ilex/README.md

   bounds = QSTCK.bnds
 ```

-File `vals` is where the recognized tokens will be stored.
+Field `toks` is where the recognized tokens will be stored.
 We need
 to implement interface `LexST` to make use of utilities such as
 `ctok` and have them generate token bounds and append bounded tokens
 automatically: